FAQ

 MOBILITY DEVICES

-We encourage all guests with mobility disabilities to utilize personal forms of transportation, including wheelchairs and scooters.
-If you need to recharge your motorized wheelchair, you may do so at the Accessibility Camping area.
+If you need to recharge your motorised wheelchair, you may do so at the Accessibility Camping area.
 Patrons should bring all cords and accessories needed to charge their devices.
-Chargers must use a 110-volt, 20 amp circuit.
-Please register via the Accessibility form if you require power.
+Chargers must use a 110-volt, 20-amp circuit.

 SERVICE ANIMALS